Mandatory Data Portability, R&D Uncertainty, and Platform Innovation

 A measurement framework enabling systematic cross-jurisdictional comparison across four dimensions:

-- Mandate (M): Enforcement structure and legal obligations
+- Mandate (M): Enforcement structure (voluntary standards to criminal sanctions)

-- Technicality (T): Implementation requirements (API standards, response times)
+- Technicality (T): Implementation requirements (format specifications to real-time API standards)

-Using administrative data from Korea’s Financial Services Commission:
+Using administrative data from Korea’s Financial Services Commission and the Korea Institute of Finance:

 - Korea’s DPRI = 0.925 (vs. EU GDPR = 0.375)